 Teddy Bear Hamster is neither a bear nor a stuffed toy.
-But it is a definitely a Hamster and it is absolutely cute.
-It is often called Long-haired Hamster, Fancy Hamster or Angora Hamster.
-It is a cousin of Syrian or Golden Hamsters the difference would be is that Teddy Bear Hamsters have much longer hair.
+But Teddy Bear Hamster is definitely a Hamster and it is absolutely cute.
+They are often called Long-haired Hamsters, Fancy Hamsters or Angora Hamsters.
+Teddy Bear Hamster is a cousin of Syrian or Golden Hamsters.
+The difference would be is that Teddy Bear Hamsters have much longer hair.

 People desire to have a Teddy Bear Hamster as a pet because of its remarkable fur color.
 Their fur comes in shades of reddish gold and it grows an average of one to two inches in length.